andrijaivkovic/andrijaivkovic/README.md

 Completed Courses:

 - **'The Complete JavaScript Course' by Jonas Schmedtmann** <br>
-&nbsp;In this course I learned the basics of JavaScript for frontend development.

 - **'React - The Ultimate Guide' by Jonas Schmedtmann** <br>
-&nbsp;By taking this course I got upto speed with one of the most used <br>
-&nbsp;frontend libraries: React.js.
-I also learned some advanced topics in the React realm<br>
-&nbsp;such as routing with React Router, state management with Redux and data<br> &nbsp;fetching with React Query.

 Courses that I'm currently going through: